Referrals to this program are received from a number of sources:

 Who Do We Serve?

-The Young Offender team within Child and Youth Programs is a multidisciplinary team that provides treatment and assessment services for youths who have committed offenses between the ages of 12 and 17 and are involved in the criminal justice system.
-Our goal is to assist these youth and families in improving their lives in order to reduce crime and protect the citizens of Saskatoon.
-Youth are generally referred to the team by the court for assessment and by probation officers for treatment services.
+The Young Offender program is a multidisciplinary team that provides treatment and assessment services for clients between the ages of 12 and 17 who have committed criminal offences and are involved in the criminal justice system.
+Youth are generally referred to the team by the court or youth workers in the justice system.

 When a youth has committed a sexual offense, they are frequently referred by the court for an assessment of future risk of sexual re-offense and mandated to attend counselling as a condition of their sentence.
 The team offers both individual and group treatment services to address factors that increase risk of future offending.
 Youth may receive individual therapy or a combination of group and individual services, based on their specific needs and abilities.